aws-amplify/docs/cli-toolchain/usage.md

 Plugins are explicitly managed in the Amplify CLI pluggable platform. <br/>
 The Amplify CLI Core maintains a `plugins.json` file to store the plugin management configuration settings and information of all the installed plugins.  <br/>
 The Amplify CLI plugins each contains a `amplify-plugin.json` file to manifest itself as a valid plugin.  <br/>
-The Amplify CLI Core provides a set of utility commands under `amplify plugin` for plugin management, and to facilitate the development of plugins.
+The Amplify CLI Core provides a set of utility commands under `amplify plugin` for plugin management and to facilitate the development of plugins.

 The Amplify CLI Core does not dynamically scan for plugins at the beginning of each command execution.
-Instead, information about the installed plugins are retrieved from the `plugins.json` file, and only the plugins that are needed for the execution of the command will be loaded.
+Instead, information about the installed plugins are retrieved from the `plugins.json` file and only the plugins that are needed for the execution of the command will be loaded.

 The `plugins.json` file is stored at path `<os.homedir>/.amplify/plugins.json`.
 Unless you really know what you are doing, you should NOT manually edit this file, otherwise you run the risk of corrupting your local installation of the Amplify CLI.